osu-sig/Google-Chart-Widget/README.md

 ## What is it?

-Do you hate the rigidity of the existing Dashing charts/graphs?
-Do you love Google Charts but don't want to spend effort making it play nice with Dashing?
-Look no further!
-I have already done the work for you!

 The Google Charts widget is, as the name implies, Google Charts in widget form.
 It has all the same customization options and capabilities as Google Charts.